GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/2-introduction-to-functions-typescript.md

 The syntax for declaring a named function in TypeScript is the same as defining one in JavaScript.
 The only difference with TypeScript that you can now provide a type annotation for the function's parameters and return value.

-Open the [Playground](https://www.typescriptlang.org/play) to try it out.
+1. Open the [Playground](https://www.typescriptlang.org/play) and remove any existing code.

-1. Start by copying the following JavaScript function into the Playground.
-Notice that the parameter `msg` implicitly has an `any` type.
+1. Copy the following JavaScript function into the Playground.
+Notice that the parameter `message` implicitly has an `any` type.

     ```javascript
-    function displayAlert(msg) {
+    function displayAlert(message) {
-        alert('The message is ' + msg);
+        alert('The message is ' + message);
     }
     ```

-1. Now, assign the `string` type to the `msg` parameter.
+1. Now, assign the `string` type to the `message` parameter.
 This named function does not return a value so you can leave off the return type (you can also pass back `void` as the return type, but it is not necessary to do so.)

     ```typescript
-    function displayAlert(msg: string) {
+    function displayAlert(message: string) {
-        alert('The message is ' + msg);
+        alert('The message is ' + message);
     }
     ```